whoiswajid/Project7/README.md

 # Add at least 3 Project Features
   - Im Using Html,Css, JavaScript, React,json.
-   -It is an single page website.
+   - It is an single page website.
    - I used vs-code and github.